QNLP in Practice: Running Compositional Models of Meaning on a Quantum Computer: Experiments

-Hence, with the laid out approach, the choices that fix an ansatz (with $q_n=1$ fixed) can be summarised by a triple of hyperparameters $(q_s, p_n, d)$.
-The total number $k$ of parameters, denoted $\Theta = (\theta_1, ..., \theta_k)$, varies correspondingly and depends on the vocabulary.
-See Table~\ref{tab:Tab_ansaetze} for the \ansaetze\ we studied.
-Note that Fig.~\ref{fig:ExampleSent_QCircuit} shows the circuit of the example sentence from the \MC\ task precisely for ansatz $(1,1,1)$.
+With the laid out approach, the choices that fix an ansatz (with $q_n=1$ fixed) can be summarised by a triple of hyperparameters $(q_s, p_n, d)$.
+The total number $k$ of parameters, denoted $\Theta = (\theta_1, ..., \theta_k)$, varies correspondingly with the model and depends on the vocabulary.
+See Tables~\ref{tab:Tab_ansaetze} and \ref{tab:Tab_ansaetze_bl} for the \ansaetze\ we studied.
+Note that Fig.~\ref{fig:ExampleSent_QCircuit} shows the quantum circuit for the example sentence from the \MC\ task precisely for ansatz $(1,1,1)$ in the \discocat\ model.

-\subsection{Model prediction and optimisation}
+\subsection{Model Prediction and Optimisation}

+Let $P$ denote a sentence in case of the \MC\ dataset or a noun phrase in case of the \RP\ dataset.
+After \textit{Step 4} of the pipeline, every such $P$ is represented by a quantum circuit according to the chosen model and ansatz.
+Let the corresponding output quantum state,\footnote{Generally, a sub-normalised state (in physics jargon).} parametrised by the set of parameters $\Theta$, be denoted $\ket{P(\Theta)}$.
+Given the models and hyperparameters studied in this work (see Tables~\ref{tab:Tab_ansaetze} and \ref{tab:Tab_ansaetze_bl}) $\ket{P(\Theta)}$ always is a single qubit state, i.e. a vector in a two-dimensional complex Hilbert space.
+We define